The Cheap Thrills: Background

-Since then, the band has performed at BBC 6 Music Festival, The Great Escape, and Liverpool International Music Festival.
+Since then, the band has performed at BBC Radio 6 Music Festival, The Great Escape, and Liverpool International Music Festival.
 In March 2020, the band made their US debut at New Colossus Festival in New York City.

-An acoustic version of the band’s track “Codependence” was used as the soundtrack for Liverpool Football Club’s 2022/2023 European kit.
-With the bands lyrics “We’ll follow for a lifetime and a day” as the campaigns tagline.
+An acoustic version of the band's track "Codependence" was used as the soundtrack for Liverpool Football Club's 2022/2023 European kit with the bands lyrics "We'll follow for a lifetime and a day" as the campaigns tagline.

-In 2022, The Cheap Thrills won “Liverpool Band of The Year Award 2022” presented by Sound Music Group.
+In 2022, The Cheap Thrills won Liverpool Band of The Year Award 2022 presented by Sound Music Group.
+The band released 4 track EP Mind Metro independently in early 2024.
+Lead single Reborn received notable press off The Evening Standard labelling the band as one of "Liverpool's finest musical icons".